Last Updated on 18 January 2026 by Cycloscope

 Best for cycle-touring couples

-Another very nice budget tent is the Naturehike’s Mongar, an ultra-lightweight and compact 3-season/2-person backpacking tent.
-If you’re familiar with the MSR Hubba Hubba then you’ll notice the similarities, indeed Naturehike was an MSR Chinese factory in the past.
+Another very nice budget tent is the Naturehike Mongar, an ultra-lightweight and compact 3-season/2-person backpacking tent.
+If you’re familiar with the MSR Hubba Hubba, then you’ll notice the similarities.
+Naturehike was an MSR factory in China in the past.

 Weighing only 4 lbs for the whole set and with a packing size of just 19.6 x 5.9 x 5.9 inches, the Mongar is a great bang for the buck, priced under 170$, way below the MSR price tag.

-This is a freestanding tent, able to resist strong winds thanks to a stable design, the ventilation is good with two air vents on the flysheet to prevent condensation.
+This freestanding tent resists strong winds thanks to its stable design.
+The ventilation is good with two air vents on the flysheet to prevent condensation.

-The two doors, one for each side, allow for easy access and storage.
-Both doors indeed have a decently sized vestibule that can be fully or partially closed.
+The two doors, one on each side, provide easy access and storage.
+Both doors indeed have a decent-sized vestibule that can be fully or partially closed.

 Another quite useful feature is the overhead gear loft, where you can store a torch or a battery-powered fan.